Beep…beep …

 Requires an internet connection to redirect to online domains | Does not require an internet connection to retrieve the GTIN data—but requires redirecting to an online domain in the URL |

-How does a QR Code with GS1 Digital Link work
+How does a GS1 QR Code work

 - A barcode scan starts with an existing database and ends by attributing a product to that database (inventory).